agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 layout: post
 title: "Should I Go To Insight Data Science?"
 description: >
-  Insight promises an easy transition to a career in data science or machine learning, but is it the right program for you?
+  Insight promises an easy transition from academia to a career in data science or machine learning, but is it the right program for you?
 I have a few words of advice offered from experience.
 image: /files/insight/stanford_dish_in_the_early_morning_hours_by_brianhama_cc_by_sa_4.jpg
 image_alt: >
   The Stanford Dish, a large radio telescope, in the early morning light.
 The